epfl-si/wp-dev/README.md

 - https://wp-httpd/schools/enac
 - https://wp-httpd/schools/enac/education

+You can, optionally, run <pre>./devscripts/customize-local-sites.sh</pre>.
+You will be asked if you want to activate debug mode or get back to standard authentification on the copied sites.

 ### Empty Site

 This is more difficult, as the sites created in this way are initially “bare” (they lack symlinks to the plugins, must-use plugins and themes; and they are devoid of configuration and data).